paulvino/calorie_counter/README.md

 # Calorie Counter

-Calorie Counter is a simple program that allows you to keep track of the number of steps per day
+Calorie Counter is a simple program that allows you to keep track of the number of steps per day.
+It is study project, mainly for fun